From Tohoku University[東北大学](JP): “Research News – Gamma-Ray Bursts’ Hidden Energy”

 Tohoku University

-Details of their findings were published in the journal Nature Astronomy [below] on December 8, 2022.
+Details of their research were reported in the journal Fungal Ecology on March 14, 2023.

 See the full article here.